-This is a staging site.
-Please log-in to the live site on www.bookpagez.com
+This is a staging/testing environment.
+For the live site go to www.bookpagez.com

 Lesson Plans and Teaching Resources for You Wouldn’t Want to Be a Worker on the Statue of Liberty

-Use You Wouldn’t Want to Be a Worker on the Statue of Liberty by John Malam to strengthen your students comprehension skills, build their vocabulary, and help them understand how words work.
+Use You Wouldn’t Want to Be a Worker on the Statue of Liberty by John Malam to strengthen your students' comprehension skills, build their vocabulary, and help them understand how words work.

 You Wouldn't Want to Be a Worker on the Statue of Liberty is an entertaining nonfiction book that puts readers right in the middle of the construction of the Statue of Liberty.
 Told through the perspective of a young French sculptor, students will discover the amazing history of the Statue of Liberty.
 This text is ideal for showing students how to draw out information from nonfiction text structures.
 It's also an excellent resource for lessons on asking questions and determining importance.